danielhusar/styled-jsx-url-loader/Readme.md

 [![Build Status](https://travis-ci.org/danielhusar/styled-jsx-url-loader.svg?branch=master)](https://travis-ci.org/danielhusar/styled-jsx-url-loader) [![npm version](https://badge.fury.io/js/styled-jsx-url-loader.svg)](https://www.npmjs.com/package/styled-jsx-url-loader)

-> Loader to transform `url()` into es6 imports for css/sass style that are used alongside the styled-jsx/webpack loader.
-This is similar to what css loader does, but css loader is incompatible with styled-jsx/webpack loader.
+> Webpack loader to transform `url()` inside the css or sass when using [separate files to create styled-jsx styles](https://github.com/zeit/styled-jsx#styles-in-regular-css-files).
+This loader needs to be used together with styled-jsx/webpack loader.
+It's similar to what css-loader does, but css-loader is incompatible with styled-jsx/webpack loader.

 ## Installation